Acute cholecystitis is a sudden inflammation of the gallbladder that causes severe abdominal pain.

 In the emergency room, patients with acute cholecystitis are given fluids through a vein and antibiotics to fight infection.

-Occasionally, in very ill patients, a tube may be placed through the skin to drain the gallbladder until the patient gets better and can have surgery.
+In very ill patients, a tube may be placed through the skin to drain the gallbladder until the patient gets better and can have surgery.

 Patients who have surgery to remove the gallbladder usually do very well.